-Yet, again on an indie label the follow-up, White Lace And Black Leather (1982), marked an improvement in recording quality allowing the group to develop their party-rock feel but it was met with a cold reception.
+Yet again on an indie label, the follow-up, White Lace And Black Leather (1982), marked an improvement in recording quality allowing the group to develop their party-rock feel but it was met with a cold reception.
 Greg Hinz (ex-Starchild) joined on drums just as they signed to 'Capitol' for the recording of No Rest For The Wicked (1983).
 Despite being a single guitar attack they still managed what many consider the finest of their career.
-Walking On The Razor's Edge (1984) was their only U.S. top 100 (69 actually) and also marked more membership changes with Uzelac being replaced by Daryl Gray; this line-up would prove to last.
+Walking On The Razor's Edge (1984) was their only US top 100 (69 actually) and also marked more membership changes with Uzelac being replaced by Daryl Gray; this line-up would prove to last.
 The following sets were more commercial attempts and, as usual when commercial attempts are attempted - they usually fail, leaving Long Way To Heaven (1985) and Wild In The Streets (1987) less then what 'Capitol' wanted and they subsequently dropped them.
 The only remaining release from this era would be their first ever compilation, Over 60 Minutes With...
 (1989), that received some notoriety and nicely summed up their career to this point.

 At the turn of the 90s they signed to indie 'G.W.R.' for the release of Back For Another Taste (1990).
 It also failed to impress, but the tragic death of Hackman in a road accident would be too much for them to take and they broke up shortly later.
 The compilation The Early Years (1991), and the aptly titled It's Business Doing Pleasure (1993) was belatedly released by 'G.W.R.' and would be the last heard from the band for some time.

 Dissatisfied with the music business the band was effectively gone between 1993 and 1997 but Vollmer was determined to resurrect the outfit and went through several membership changes (mostly involving guitarists) to find a line-up to work.
-The result culminated in several of their early releases being re-released on CD, as well as a set of compilation albums would follow including Half Alive (1997), which featured 5 new studio tracks as well as some live recordings, and the release of the long awaited Live At The Marquee (1998), an album that originally was only distributed to radio then shelved back in 1984.
+The result culminated in several of their early releases being re-released on CD, as well as a set of compilation albums and live sets would follow including Half Alive (1998), which featured 5 new studio tracks as well as some live recordings, and the release of the long awaited Live At The Marquee (1998); an album that originally was only distributed to radio then shelved back in 1984.
 Also in the lot was the compilations Deep Cuts (1999) and the appropriately titled B Sides (1999).

 With Glen Gamble's help, Vollmer added three new members to bring some stability back to the lineup: Jeff "Stan" Fountain replacing Daryl Gray on bass, Dan Fawcett on guitar, and Shaun Sanders on guitar.